Vosotros Commands: The Complete Guide [With Example Sentences]

 ¡No lleguéis tarde!
 (Don’t arrive late!)

-I promise that with practice, you’ll become a master of negative vosotros commands.
+With practice, you’ll quickly master negative vosotros commands.
 In the meantime, this handy Spanish verb conjugation tool is an absolute life-saver.

 Adding Pronouns to Vosotros Commands